mdcutone/psychopy/docs/source/developers/pluginDevGuide.rst

 How plugins work
 ----------------

-The plugin system in |PsychoPy| functions as a dynamic importer, which imports additional executable code from plugin packages then patches them into an active
+The plugin system in |PsychoPy| functions as a dynamic importer, that imports additional executable code from plugin packages then patches them into an active
 |PsychoPy| session at runtime.
 This is done by calling the
 ``psychopy.plugins.loadPlugin()`` function and passing the project name of the